keipes/keipes-ai/.github/instructions/keipes-ai-instructions.instructions.md

 - Avoid slang, casual expressions, or personality-driven phrasing
 - Maintain a neutral, concise, and direct tone
 - Focus on accuracy, clarity, and actionable information
+- Avoid unnecessary positive language like ("enhanced", "streamlined", "optimized") unless it directly relates to the code or task

 ## Interaction Optimization Guidelines